microsoft/FluidFramework/server/README.md

 [Gitssh](./gitssh) is a git ssh server client container.

-[Headless-agent](./headless-agent) loads Prague components on a headless chromium browser.
+[Headless-agent](./headless-agent) loads Fluid components on a headless chromium browser.

 [Historian](./historian) provides a REST API to git repositories.
 The API is similar to that exposed by GitHub but can be used in local development.